 What Sellers Need to Know Before Pricing

-If your listing has been on the market more than 45 days without an offer, the price is almost certainly the reason — not the marketing, not the photos.
-Related: Why isn't my house selling in 76179? and Seller delusion in Tarrant County.
+If your listing has been on the market more than 45 days without an offer, the price is almost certainly the reason.
+Not the marketing, not the photos.
+Related: Why is my house not selling in 76179? and Seller delusion in Tarrant County.

 EML vs. Saginaw vs. North Fort Worth

-This is where most of the volume is.
+Saginaw: This is where most of the volume is.
 Family-oriented, school-focused, and strong value per square foot.
-Saginaw is its own city with its own government and police department — not just a neighborhood.
+Saginaw is its own city with its own government and police department.
 The housing stock ranges from 1990s ranch-style to early 2010s suburban two-story.
-Longtime residents have been here since before the growth, and they tend to stay.
+Longtime residents have been here since before the growth and tend to stay.

 Property Taxes and Insurance